SIERRA VISTA LIONS CLUB

 FORGACH HOUSE DOMESTIC CRISIS SHELTER: We provide support to our local Domestic Crisis Shelter.
 The shelter provides various services for women & children who are victims of domestic violence and abuse including lodging for up to 45 days.

-We perform a ceremony that includes a brief history of the flag and lead the class in a pledge to the flag.
-We explain to them that it’s their personal flag, how to take care of it and its importance.
-The Lions then remind them to be proud of their flag and to be proud to be an American.
+FLAGS FOR FIRST GRADERS: Each year we present a small American flag to local 1st graders for them to keep; explain how to take care of it and its importance; and remind them to be proud of their flag and to be proud to be an American.

 These first graders have been learning to say the pledge of allegiance, have talked about our country, its flag, and our presidents before this assembly so this event reinforces the importance of our flag.